M-HT/SR/midi-plugins/README.md

 To compile the plugins, run the compilation script for your platform.

+Optionally, [SpeexDSP](https://gitlab.xiph.org/xiph/speexdsp "Speex audio processing library") library can be used for higher quality resampling (when it's enabled and when other higher quality resampling isn't used).

+To compile the plugins with SpeexDSP support either run the compilation script with argument `USE_SPEEXDSP` or define non-empty environment variable `USE_SPEEXDSP`.

 ## General plugins

 **midi-wildmidi** plays General MIDI music using [WildMIDI](https://github.com/Mindwerks/wildmidi "WildMIDI: A Software Synthesizer") library.
 WildMIDI uses GUS sound patches to play MIDI music.